Stop Excessive Barking for Dogs

 💡 Key Training Tips

-Don't yell - it sounds like barking to them
+Don't yell "stop" - to dogs, yelling sounds like you're joining the barking

 ⚠️Common Mistakes to Avoid